Gaia Data Release 3: Microlensing Events from All Over the Sky

-The Einstein time ($tE$), or event's time-scale is the only parameter of the standard Paczy{\'n}ski microlensing model, which carries an information about the physical parameters of the event (see Section \ref{sec:introduction}).
-For an individual event, the measurement of its time-scale is only an indication of the size of the Einstein radius ($\thetaE$) and the relative proper motion ($\murel$).
-When combined with the measurement of the microlensing parallax it can already be used to guess the mass of the lens by employing expected and typical values for the proper motion, see, e.g. \cite{2005Bennett, 2011Skowron, 2011Batista, 2016Wyrzykowski}.
-However, in case of an individual event, the complete solution of the event, i.e. computation of the lens mass and its distance, can only be achieved if the angular Einstein radius $\theta_E$ is measured indirectly, e.g. through a finite source effect in single \citep{2011Zub, 2004Yoo} or binary lenses \citep{2002An}, or directly using high-angular resolution imaging and interferometry \citep[e.g.][]{2007Kozlowski, 2019Dong, 2021Cassan} or astrometric microlensing \citep[e.g.][]{2014Sahu,2017Sahu, 2017Kains, 2018Rybicki, 2022SahuBH, 2022LamBH}.
+The Einstein time ($tE$), or event timescale, is the only parameter of the standard Paczy{\'n}ski microlensing model that carries information about the physical parameters of the event (see Section \ref{sec:introduction}).
+For an individual event, the measurement of its timescale is only an indication of the size of the Einstein radius ($\thetaE$) and the relative proper motion ($\murel$).
+When combined with the measurement of the microlensing parallax, it can already be used to guess the mass of the lens by employing expected and typical values for the proper motion; see for example \cite{2005Bennett, 2011Skowron, 2011Batista, 2016Wyrzykowski}.
+However, in the case of an individual event, the complete solution of the event, that is, computation of the lens mass and its distance, can only be achieved if the angular Einstein radius $\theta_E$ is measured indirectly; for example through a finite source effect in single \citep{2011Zub, 2004Yoo} or binary lenses \citep{Alcock2001Nature, 2002An}, or directly using high-angular-resolution imaging and interferometry \citep[e.g.][]{2007Kozlowski, 2019Dong, 2021Cassan} or astrometric microlensing \citep[e.g.][]{2014Sahu,2017Sahu, 2017Kains, 2018Rybicki, 2022SahuBH, 2022LamBH}.

-If the time-scales are derived for a larger sample of events, they can be used to study the properties of the population of the lens.
-As shown already in \cite{1994KiragaPaczynski}, the total optical depth for microlensing, which is measured from a distribution of time-scales of events, depends on the total mass of the lenses.
-The subsequent catalogues of microlensing events towards the Galactic Bulge \citep[e.g.][]{1994Udalski, 2003Afonso, 2001Popowski, 2013Sumi, 2015Wyrzykowski, Mroz1} as well as in the direction of the Galactic Disk \citep[e.g.][]{2009Rahal, 2020MrozZTF, Mroz2, 2021RodriguezZTF}, help compare the Galaxy models with the observations \citep[e.g.][]{2002Evans, 2016Wegg}.
+If the timescales are derived for a larger sample of events, they can be used to study the properties of the population of the lens.
+As shown already in \cite{1994KiragaPaczynski}, the total optical depth for microlensing, which is measured from a distribution of event timescales, depends on the total mass of the lenses.
+The subsequent catalogues of microlensing events towards the Galactic bulge \citep[e.g.][]{1994Udalski, 2003Afonso, 2001Popowski, 2013Sumi, 2015Wyrzykowski, Mroz1} as well as in the direction of the Galactic disc \citep[e.g.][]{2009Rahal, 2020MrozZTF, Mroz2, 2021RodriguezZTF} can help us to compare the Galaxy models with the observations \citep[e.g.][]{2002Evans, 2016Wegg}.